Asinphi/snhswebsite/README.md

 ```
 npm run watch
 ```
 This will detect all changes you make to the frontend files and recompile them.
 This is the first command I run whenever I start working on this project.
+When the program is running, you'll be able to see the website on your local computer at http://127.0.0.1:8000.

+For any problems, you can open an issue in this repository's Issues tab.